jon-jacky/Piety/editors/README.md

 to set the mark again before each function call that uses it.
 When the mark is not activated, those functions only act on the current line, dot.

+You can make changes in any module effective immediately, without restarting the Python session or losing work in progress.
+Just type *C-x C-r* to invoke *dmacs save_reload*, which writes out the current buffer to a file and reloads that file as a Python module.

 In *dmacs*, as in *sked* and *edsel*, you can only use control keys to edit within a line when you are entering that line in append mode,